AntaresSimulatorTeam/Antares_Simulator/docs/user-guide/solver/08-appendix.md

 In the second optimization stage, the unit commitment set by the intermediate IP is considered as a context to use in a new comprehensive optimal hydro-thermal schedule assessment.
 The amount of day-ahead (spinning) reserve, if any, is added to the demand considered in the first stage and subtracted in the second stage.

-## More details on the "renewable-generation-modelling" parameter
+## Details on the "renewable-generation-modelling" parameter
 [//]: # (TODO: update this paragraph)
 _**This section is under construction**_